Exposed Aggregate Concrete

 How It's Made

 Concrete is poured with a specified aggregate mix (pea gravel, river stone, crushed granite, or recycled glass).
 Before the surface fully cures, a surface retarder is applied to slow the top layer.
-Once the bulk of the slab has set, the top paste is washed away with water and a stiff brush, exposing the aggregate below.
+Once the bulk of the slab has set — typically 4–8 hours depending on temperature and humidity — the top paste is washed away with water and a stiff brush, exposing the aggregate below.
 The stones are revealed but held permanently in the concrete matrix.
+The NRMCA recommends testing retarder set time on a small sample before committing to the main pour, because ambient conditions can shift the window by hours.
+Aggregate uniformity across the batch is equally important: if the ready-mix plant switches aggregate sources mid-load, you'll see a visible color shift across the finished slab.
+Specify single-source aggregate in your order and verify it on-site before the pour begins.

 Aggregate Options

-The choice of stone determines the look.
-Pea gravel (small, rounded, earthy tones) gives a warm, natural finish.
-River stone (larger, mixed tones) reads as bold and natural.
-Crushed granite or quartz produces a sharper, more contemporary look.
-White quartz or marble aggregate creates a light, bright surface that pairs well with modern landscaping.
-Recycled glass aggregate (blue, green, clear) is a specialty option that catches light dramatically.
+The choice of stone determines the look and heavily influences cost.
+Pea gravel (small, rounded, earthy tones) gives a warm, natural finish and is the most affordable option at most ready-mix plants.
+River stone (larger, mixed tones) reads as bold and organic but requires a deeper reveal wash, adding labor time.
+Crushed granite or quartz produces a sharper, more contemporary look with angular facets that catch light differently than rounded stone.
+White quartz or marble aggregate creates a light, bright surface that pairs well with modern landscaping — it also stays noticeably cooler underfoot in direct sun compared to dark basalt.
+Recycled glass aggregate (blue, green, clear) is a specialty option that catches light dramatically and appeals to eco-conscious homeowners; expect to pay 15–25% more than standard pea gravel for the material alone.
+Mixing two aggregate types (e.g., river stone with glass accents) is possible but increases the risk of uneven exposure depth.

 Cost